 The Doctorate vs PhD Debate

-Finally, the question isn’t “how long does it take to get a PhD in psychology”.
+Finally, the question isn’t “how long does it take to get a PhD?”.
 The real question is “should I get a PhD?”
 Only when you are 100% certain that you absolutely want to get this degree should you even start to think about what it takes.
 Remember, this is not easy, and more than 50% of PhD candidates fail.